4 Common pitfalls in government technology procurements - and how to avoid them with modular technology

 Don't assume you know the best way to solve your current problem or reach your goals.

 Just because you used one type of technology previously or solved a problem a certain way several years ago, please don't assume that the same pathway that you've used before is the right way to go now.
 Technology changes very quickly, and there are constantly new products and technology capabilities available for local governments.
 Doing a thorough google search and checking on what recent case studies you can find may help you save a lot of time and money.
-It's possible that there's a low cost product (like CityGrows for permitting) that can help you avoid an RFP entirely.
+It's possible that there's a product (like ClearForms (formerly CityGrows) for permitting) that can help you avoid an RFP entirely.

 Getting too far into the weeds